sfc-gh-akelkar/ai_agent_ixr_analytics/DEMO_SCRIPT.md

 ### Prompt 1: The Business Case
 ```
-Give me an executive summary of patient engagement and business impact
+Give me a summary of patient engagement and business impact
 ```

 **Expected Response:**